streamnative/pulsarctl/docs/en/developer-guide.md

 In `doCreateTopic`, write the logic to create a topic as follows:

-1) Create a pulsar client.
+1) Create a Pulsar client.

 Currently, Pulsar supports three versions of the API interface.